Elections in the Soviet Union: 1946 election

+Soviet of the Union

+Soviet of Nationalities

 The night of February 9, 1946, Stalin walked out onto a stage and was greeted by a grand audience of voters.
 He proceeded to deliver a speech to those in attendance and for those listening at home through radio.
-In his speech, he glorified the Soviet Union's role in the victory of World War 2 and emphasized the importance of having a strong and successful social system.“Our victory signifies, first of all, that our Soviet social system was victorious, that the Soviet social system successfully passed the test of fire in the war and proved that it is fully viable. [...]
+In his speech, he glorified the Soviet Union's role in the victory of World War II and emphasized the importance of having a strong and successful social system.“Our victory signifies, first of all, that our Soviet social system was victorious, that the Soviet social system successfully passed the test of fire in the war and proved that it is fully viable. [...]
 The war proved that the Soviet social system is a genuinely people's system, which grew up from the ranks of the people and enjoys their powerful support; that the Soviet social system is fully viable and stable form of organization of society.”
 (Stalin 1945).The election for Supreme Soviet was held the next day.
 Out of an eligible population of 101,718,000, approximately 325,000 people had their voting rights revoked for a multitude of reasons.
 Also for the first time, members of the Red Army were allowed to cast their votes outside of the Soviet Union, in small districts of 100,000 each.
 The final results saw a clear Communist victory in both chambers of the Supreme Soviet, in which Nikolai Shvernik won his first full term as Chairman of the Presidum, after being named acting chairman following the passing of Mikhail Kalinin.

-As a result, Joseph Stalin was reelected as premier and his reign would continue for the next four years.
+As a result, Joseph Stalin was reelected as premier, his first full term of four years as head of government.
 This time, Stalin received 682 deputy votes within the Soviet of the Union and 657 deputies in the Soviet of Nationalities.
 This was a large increase from the previous election and showed a positive growth rate for voter support for him.